-- 1.1 This is a full application to erect a new building to produce ice cream and comprises a shop/cafe and eductional resource.
+- 1.1 The application was deferred by the Planning Committee held on 7 November 2016 in order to hold a site inspection visit. - 1.2 This is a full application to erect a new building to produce ice cream and comprises a shop/cafe and eductional resource.
 As part of this application alterations will be required to the access and the removal of a boundary hedge bank and associated external work as well as creating a new agricultural access to the field.
 The one-storey building would measure approximately 325m2 with a grey coloured box profile finish similar to an agricultural shed.
 Internally the building would comprise a dairy to produce ice cream, a kitchen, multi-purpose room, freezers and toilets and a separate section for a cafe and shop with outside decking to the cafe.
-Therefore the proposed use would be a mixture of retail, food and light industry. - 1.2 The property lies on the outskirts of the village of Edern, adjacent to the class 2 county highway and within the 30 mph zone.
-The site is located outside the development boundary of the village of Edern and is within a Landscape Conservation Area. - 1.3 This is a re-submission of an application refused by delegated authority in 2015, namely application number C15/0409/42/LL for exactly the same purpose.
+Therefore the proposed use would be a mixture of retail, food and light industry. - 1.3 The property lies on the outskirts of the village of Edern, adjacent to the class 2 county highway and within the 30 mph zone.
+The site is located outside the development boundary of the village of Edern and is within a Landscape Conservation Area. - 1.4 This is a re-submission of an application refused by delegated authority in 2015, namely application number C15/0409/42/LL for exactly the same purpose.
 The only amendment in terms of the plans is that more landscaping is shown on the boundaries.
-A Statement was also submitted in response to the refusal and the officer's report, together with two letters of support from the Local Member of Parliament and the Head of Edern Primary School. - 1.4 The application is submitted to Committee at the Local Member's request and as three objections have been received.
+A Statement was also submitted in response to the refusal and the officer's report, together with two letters of support from the Local Member of Parliament and the Head of Edern Primary School. - 1.5 The application is submitted to Committee at the Local Member's request and as three objections have been received.